bmin-mit/TabNote-Extension/README.md

 - [ ] Note Organization
 - [ ] Export/Import

+## Installation

+You can visit the [Releases](https://github.com/bmin-mit/TabNote-Extension/releases) page to download the latest version of TabNote.
+I am working on publishing the extension to the Chrome Web Store and Firefox Add-ons soon.
+Alternatively, you can build the extension from source by following the instructions below.

+Load the extension in your browser:
+   - Open your browser's extensions page (e.g., `chrome://extensions/` for Chrome).
+   - Enable "Developer mode".
+   - Click "Load unpacked" and select the `dist` folder from the cloned repository.

 ## Build your own
 To build TabNote from source, follow these steps: